AlexFalzone/DNSonChain/README.md

 - A utility for managing certificates, such as generating, revoking, and renewing certificates.
 - Functions to interact with the Ethereum blockchain using Infura or a local Ethereum node for certificate storage and retrieval.

+**Note**: the smart contract is included here for completeness only

 <a name="requirements"></a>
 ## Requirements